Our Specialty is Natural American Turquoise - Mine Direct

 The fixture is very simple to make: all it requires is a pin vise, a piece of metal bent at a ninety-degree angle with a slotted hole on one side.

-Daniel Lopacki - Turquoise bead on home made Bead grinding tool
+Turquoise bead on home made bead making tool

 The reason for the slotted hole is so you can adjust the height of the pin vise so that its center sits just below the center of the grinding wheel.